Morocco

 Instances de gouvernance du réseau

-The Moroccan ALF Network is a group of more than 182 institutions and organisations under Moroccan law (Universities, Research Centers, Art and Culture Workshops, Human Rights Organisations and other non-profit associations members of Civil society).
-With its diversity, its potential and geographical location spread across nearly 40 Moroccan cities, the Moroccan Network is one of the most dynamic networks in the EuroMed space interacting with most of the 41 ALF Networks in terms of management of joint inter-network projects and actions.
+The Moroccan ALF Network is a group of more than 182 institutions, organisations and universities.
+With its diversity, its potential and its geographical location spread across nearly 40 Moroccan cities, the Moroccan Network is one of the most dynamic networks in the EuroMed space interacting with most of the 41 networks in terms of management of joint inter-network activities and actions.

 Agir ensemble- Head of Network